MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 ### Modules

-TensorFrost has a simple module system similar to PyTorch, where you can define a module with trainable parameters and a forward function that computes the output of the module as well as a loss function.
+TensorFrost has a simple module system similar to PyTorch, where you can define a module with parameters (that you can optimize by utilizing the modules from tf.optimizers) and a forward function that computes the output of the module as well as a loss function.
+Neither of these are actually required, but in some cases the optimizers need a specified `loss` function.

 ```python
 class SmolNet(tf.Module):